shankar4/Functional-Genomics/Info.md

     * Enzymes Vs Proteins - Enzymes (proteases) break the peptide bonds between the amino acids that make up a protein. eg trypsin and chymotrypsin in the stomach break large proteins into smaller peptides.
 Carboxypeptidase break peptides into amino acids.
 Enzymes can speed up the reaction thousand to million fold.
     * GeneID - unique ID in Entrez Gene; an integer which is species specific.
 Reported in RefSeq as a 'db_xref'.
     * Glycoproteins - most secreted and membrane proteins. has 1 to 80 sugars in oligosaccharide chain
     * GAG - Glycosaminoglycans, chains of repeating dissacharides; comprises of an amino sugar (eg GalNac or GlcNac) and a sugar acid (eg glucouronic acid).
 10 to 1000 dissacharide units in a chain.
-OH and amino groups of sugards are frequently sulfated. eg. HA (Hyaluronan).
+OH and amino groups of sugars are frequently sulfated. eg. HA (Hyaluronan).
     * HapMap and Haploview -  A **haplotype** is a set of DNA polymorphisms that are likely to be inherited together (on the same chromosome - **alleles** (alternate forms of a gene) or a set of SNPs).
 Haplotype map (HapMap) identifies genetic variants affecting health, disease, drug sensitivity, and environmental impact.
 Two unrelated people share 99.5% of their DNA sequence.
 HapMap focuses on common SNPs where each allele occurs in >1% of the population (rare **Mendeilian** diseases: <0.1 % ( in in a thousand) to a few in a million).
     * Hazard Ratio and Odds Ratio [Ref](https://stats.stackexchange.com/questions/91107/is-there-any-functional-difference-between-an-odds-ratio-and-hazard-ratio) - **Odds ratio** of 2 in logistic regression means that the event is 2 times more probable given a unit increase in the predictor.
 In Cox regression, a **hazard ratio** of 2 means that the event will occur twice as often at each time point given a one-unit increase in the predictor.
 The former is a static model, while the latter considers the time element.
 Probability (from odds ratio) is fixed, while hazard (from hazards ratio) can increase with time (here: doubles every unit of time).
     * homologous - similarity attributable to descent from a common ancestor